 Together, these results provide a first description of the role models who were the most effective in changing female students' stereotyped behaviors.
 In addition to conveying positive information on career paths, these role models succeeded in sparking genuine interest in science and science-related jobs without overemphasizing the consequences of gender stereotyping.
-These features are in line with the main mechanisms usually considered necessary for role models to
+These features are in line with the main mechanisms usually considered necessary for role models to work: generating a sense of fit while moderating the effects of stereotype threat.

-&lt;sup>50For each of the outcomes listed in Table 9, Appendix Table N31 reports the performance of the different ML methods in predicting treatment effect heterogeneity based on the BLP (Panel A) or the GATEs targeting of the CATE (Panel B).
+50For each of the outcomes listed in Table 9, Appendix Table N31 reports the performance of the different ML methods in predicting treatment effect heterogeneity based on the BLP (Panel A) or the GATEs targeting of the CATE (Panel B).
 The heterogeneity loading parameter of the BLP and the GATEs associated with the best ML method are reported separately for each outcome in Appendix Table N32.